Court of Appeal of Alberta

-The Court of Appeal of Alberta (frequently referred to as Alberta Court of Appeal or ABCA) is a Canadian appellate court.
+The Court of Appeal of Alberta (frequently referred to as Alberta Court of Appeal or ABCA) is a Canadian appellate court that serves as the highest appellate court in the jurisdiction of Alberta, subordinate to the Supreme Court of Canada.

 Jurisdiction and hierarchy within Canadian courts

 The court is the highest in Alberta, Canada.
 It hears appeals from the Alberta Court of King's Bench, the Provincial Court of Alberta, and administrative boards and tribunals, as well as references from the Lieutenant Governor in Council (essentially the Alberta Cabinet).
 Some administrative appeals may bypass the Court of King's Bench, commonly orders made by professional discipline boards under the Medical Profession Act, the Legal Profession Act, but also under the Energy Resources Conservation Act.

 Appeals from the Court of Appeal lie with the Supreme Court of Canada, Canada's court of last resort.
 Other than certain criminal matters, appeals to the Supreme Court of Canada are heard only by leave of that court.
 Since the Supreme Court denies leave in most cases, the Court of Appeal is the final court for most matters originating in Alberta.

 Unlike the Court of King's Bench, the Court of Appeal has no inherent jurisdiction and therefore requires a statute to grant it the power to hear a matter before a panel is convened.
 As a court of a province, it is administered by the provincial government.
 Hearings are held exclusively in Edmonton's Law Courts and the Calgary Courts Centre.
 Unlike other provinces (except Newfoundland and Labrador and Ontario), the Alberta Court of Appeal displays a different coat of arms than its lower courts: the coat of arms of Canada.